Table of Contents

 Universal Life Insurance

 Universal Life Insurance and its variations add an investment element to the life insurance policy and add some flexibility to the policy premiums if the cash value from investments is sufficient.
 As with many investments or investment-based products, time is an important element for returns.
 If your parents are older, ask an agent if a universal life insurance policy will meet your goals or if another type of life insurance policy would be a better fit.
+According to our recent study, baby boomers are the group most knowledgeable about Universal Life Insurance.

 Group Life Insurance